Skip to content

 Is it possible that the secret to the evolution of this diet, now an icon of healthful eating, was just this simple: in this particular place, the cheapest, most accessible foods were also the most healthful?

-Ask any of our Greek Untourists who have sojourned in Nafplio.
+Ask any of our Greek UnTourists who have sojourned in Nafplio.
 It has a feel very much like Ikaria….one can easily imagine forgetting to die here.

 Find more photos like this on UnTours Cafe